marshallswain/feathers-graph-populate/docs/getting-started.md

 ## About

-Add lightning fast, GraphQL-like populates to your FeathersJS API. `feathers-graph-populate` heavily depends on [feathers-shallow-populate](https://www.npmjs.com/package/feathers-shallow-populate).
+Add lightning fast, GraphQL-like populates to your FeathersJS API.

 This project is built for [FeathersJS](http://feathersjs.com).
 An open source web framework for building modern real-time applications.